 5) Clearly what you do is what you love:) But when do you guys actually ‘work’?
 Or is this full time work for you two now?
 Wouldn’t it be challenging to fund all these trips?
 Sponsorships?

 For 7 years while travelling, Vid worked as a business analyst at University College London and I am an academic and we’re both based in London.
 It isn’t easy to juggle travelling and working, but the key lies in prioritising: We made a conscious decision of opting for jobs that pay less than the average corporate job but were flexible and made it easy for us to take time off work.
 It is just about priorities.

 We have been saving our pennies to travel to different corners of the globe and travelling a lot for over 10-12 years now.
 Since starting Bruised Passports in 2013, we get the occasional sponsored hotel stay or holiday, but we continue to spend our own hard-earned money on travelling the world.
 In 2015, we quit our jobs to become full-time travel bloggers.We work as a travel photographer and travel writer duo to sustain ourselves while we are on the road.Some people like to save for houses, some like to splash on cars or jewellery, some like to party, we love travelling.
 It’s really as simple as that 🙂

 6) How do you get so many days off work?

 The work-life balance in Europe is much better than that in Asia or America – here (in UK) everybody gets 27 days of annual leave.
 Add to that a handful of bank holidays (public holidays) and a generous helping of 52 weekends – that’s a whopping 140 holidays in a year.
-And if you are anything like us, you will make use of pretty much every day that you get to travel near or far 🙂 Things have changed now because we have the whole year to ourselves
+And if you are anything like us, you will make use of every one of those days to travel near or far 🙂 Things have changed now because we have the whole year to ourselves

 7) You guys write so much about food.
 I know you love experimenting with all sorts of food when you travel.
 What about holiday weight?